kdecarlo/CG1D_rootprocessing/Root_Processing/Documentation/wc_tutorial.rst

 ---------------

-.. [`Kang`] Kang, M et al., "Water calibration measurements for neutron radiography: Application to water content quantification in porous media."
+..
+[1] Kang, M et al., "Water calibration measurements for neutron radiography: Application to water content quantification in porous media."
 Nuclear Instruments and Methods in Physics Research Section A: Accelerators, Spectrometers, Detectors and Associated Equipment 708 (2013):24-31.